 A Bit About Me

-My journey towards becoming a midwife began approximately 14 years ago when I had an unnecessary cesarean section.
+My journey towards becoming a midwife began around 2006 when I had an unnecessary cesarean section.
 Though I was incredibly excited to have a healthy baby girl, I was not happy with my birth experience.
 After working as a respiratory therapist in the Neonatal Intensive Care Unit (NICU) and pulmonary rehab departments of the hospital for ten years, the medical model of care was all I knew.
-I felt like there had to be a better way to birth a baby for low risk, healthy moms.
+I felt like there had to be a better way to birth a baby for low-risk, healthy moms.
 So, I started doing research and discovered the world of being a doula.

 A few years later I discovered that I was expecting my third child.
 That is when I met and hired my own doula to be with me for my VBAC (vaginal birth after Cesarean).
 I had to fight for my right to birth as I chose and autonomy over my body.
 Again, I knew there had to be a better way.
 A few years after that, while I was expecting my fourth child, I again had a hospital birth with my beloved doula.
 This time, I had found my voice and hired a provider that actually supported me and my choices.
 This was a much better experience.

-When I am not serving my clients, I spend my time homeschooling my children, at the ballpark, participating in church activities, or enjoying community or youth theater with my family.
+When I am not serving my clients, I spend my time homeschooling my children, participating in church activities, or enjoying community or youth theater with my family.